Fond du Lac Band reports 18 moose taken so far in hunt

 Petition against hunt

 A Twin Cities-based nonprofit group called Save Minnesota Moose is petitioning the band to stop its hunt.
-The group's Facebook page reported that as of Wednesday, 1,033 people had signed the petition.
+As of late Wednesday afternoon, 1,030 people had signed the petition.

 In deciding to authorize a moose hunt this fall, the Fond du Lac Band issued this statement: "After careful consideration of biological data indicating the moose herd has stabilized in recent years at around 4,000 animals, and taking into account the traditions and cultural practices of the band, the Fond du Lac Reservation Business Committee has authorized a moose hunt this fall.”